deficollective/defiscan/src/content/protocols/pendle.md

 ## Autonomy

+Pendle V2 autonomy presents a mixed profile with high independence on Ethereum yet external dependencies for cross-chain functions.
+On Ethereum, Pendle employs a dual-layer oracle system: OracleLib integrated directly into PendleMarket contracts for collecting and updating interest rate data autonomously, and PendlePYLpOracle serving as a facade for external protocol integrations.
+This self-contained oracle infrastructure ensures complete autonomy for core protocol operations.
-Pendle V2 operates autonomously on Ethereum with self-contained oracles for core functions.
-Its only dependency is LayerZero for cross-chain communications, using Google Cloud as the default validator.
-If this infrastructure fails, users cannot synchronize vePENDLE positions across chains (Ethereum, Arbitrum, Mantle, Base, Optimism, BNB Chain), losing reward boosts up to 250% and disrupting incentive voting, though core protocol functions and user funds remain secure.
+The only external dependency is LayerZero for cross-chain communications, using Google Cloud as its default validator since September 2023.
+If this infrastructure fails, users would lose vePENDLE position synchronization across the six supported chains, LP reward boosts up to 250%, and cross-chain voting functionalities.
+However, user funds and core protocol operations on Ethereum would remain unaffected.
+This configuration warrants a Medium autonomy score as dependencies can impact protocol performance regarding yields and rewards without threatening user principal funds.

 > Autonomy score: Medium

 ## Exit Window

-No timelocks exist for Pendle's proxied contracts except for the `PENDLE` token (7-day delay).
-Critical functions can be executed immediately by governance multisigs without notice to users, creating vulnerability windows especially for cross-chain positions and monthly reward distributions.
+Pendle presents a critical risk due to the near-total absence of timelocks on its upgradeable contracts.
+With the exception of the `PENDLE` token which implements a 7-day delay through the `initiateConfigChanges` function, all other protocol contracts can be modified instantly without any delay or warning to users.
+This absence of an exit window is particularly problematic given the high upgradeability capabilities of the protocol.
+The `pause` functions in SY contracts can immediately freeze deposits, withdrawals and transfers.
+Functions such as `withdrawPendle` in `PendleGaugeControllerMainchainUpg` or `setTreasuryAndFeeReserve` in `PendleMarketFactoryV3` can redirect funds without delay.
+Users with positions across the six supported chains (Ethereum, Arbitrum, Mantle, Base, Optimism, BNB Chain) are dependent on the cross-chain infrastructure that synchronizes their vePENDLE positions and voting power.

 > Exit window score: High